 All plants should share the same basic watering and fertilising schedule.
 Choosing plants that vary in height and habit helps each plant get its share of sunlight, and provides a more decorative display.
 Including a trellis for climbers can help extend growing space.

-Tomatoes, green peppers, chives and basil are a perfect combination for vegetable gardening in containers.
+Tomatoes, green peppers, chillies, chives and basil are a perfect combination for vegetable gardening in containers.
 Not only will this combination provide ingredients for aromatic Italian sauces, the plants group together beautifully.
 Providing a wire cage for the tomato plant helps keep the plant’s growth compact.

 Soups and Side Dishes